- Sermon Notes

-- He wanted the Lord to bring a great demonstration of His power, but the Lord revealed to Elijah just how he was moving.
+- He likely wanted the Lord to bring a great demonstration of His power, but the Lord revealed to Elijah just how He was moving.
 In a still small voice.

-- The Lord had 7,000 in Israel who had not bowed the knee to Baal.
+- The Lord would tell him there were 7,000 in Israel who had not bowed their knee to Baal.
 God was speaking to their hearts in a still small voice, and there were some who were listening.

 - Pursue His purpose in your position

-- I didn’t bring you this far for you to hide in a cave.
-You will anoint and raise up the next generation.
+- The Lord hadn’t brought Elijah that far for him to hide in a cave.
+He would anoint and raise up the next generation.

 Matthew 5:15, Neither do people light a lamp and put it under a bowl.
 Instead they put on its stand and it gives light to everyone in the house.